What is market capitalisation (market cap) and why does it matter?

 Market capitalisation is an indicator that measures and keeps track of the market value of a cryptocurrency.

-In this lesson, you will learn the basics of market capitalisation.
+In this article, you will learn the basics of market capitalisation.

 Watch this Bitpanda Academy lesson as videoWatch on YouTube

 New to Bitpanda?
 Get started today!Sign up here

 In general, the higher the market cap of a cryptocurrency, the more dominant it is considered to be in the market.
 For this reason, market cap is often regarded as the single most important indicator for ranking cryptocurrencies.

 The market cap of a cryptocurrency is determined by the current price multiplied by the circulating supply:

 Market Cap = Price (X times) Circulating Supply

 Coinmarketcap is currently the most popular website to keep track of market cap of cryptocurrencies and to get an overview of how popular each currency is.
 It also offers the crypto world’s most popular index for all relevant financial metrics for cryptocurrencies.

 On Coinmarketcap all prices are calculated by the volume-weighted average of all the prices from different exchanges.
 Bear in mind that it is important to monitor the circulating supply of a cryptocurrency - not the total supply.
 After all, it is only the circulating supply that is really available on the market right now.

 The market cap of a cryptocurrency more or less reflects the popularity of a coin over a longer term.